What is the Honest Target Curve?

 Dynamic Expression → Clean, Unmasked Spectrum

-No bloated bass compressing the sound.
+bloated bass that compresses the sound

 Emotional Immersion → The Purpose Behind It All

 Ultimately, my target curve is about connection.
-It’s the technical outline of my ideal sound signature.
+It’s the technical outline of my ideal sound signature:

 That’s the sound I chase, and that’s the sound my curve represents.